UPDATED: April 22, 2022

 - Assets: This may include a home, car, cash in the bank, money invested in a 401(k) plan, IRAs, investment properties, and anything else of value.

-- Liabilities: These may include credit card debt, student debt, an outstanding mortgage or car loans.
+- Liabilities: These may include credit card debt, student loans, an outstanding mortgage and/or car loans.

 It’s hardly a stretch to proclaim many individuals do not have a handle on their finances.
 In a recent survey of advisors by Financial Planner magazine, respondents reported that almost one-third of their clients are not financially literate, meaning they do not have sufficient knowledge and skills to make informed decisions about their monetary lives.